 Balconies and terraces allow you to watch the best things happening in Las Vegas without leaving your hotel.
 Las Vegas is nothing, after all, if not a feast for the eyes.

-What are the best Las Vegas hotels with a balcony or terrace?
+Here are the best Las Vegas hotels with balconies:

 - The Cosmopolitan of Las Vegas